alex-hh/bio-datasets/README.md

 ### Performance tips: choose Feature types to trade off between efficiency of storage and loading

-`bio_datasets.StructureFeature` feature data is stored internally or as PDB format byte-strings (optionally compressed with foldcomp or gzip). bio_datasets automatically handles conversion from this format to the biotite AtomArray format for downstream processing.
+`bio_datasets.StructureFeature` feature data is stored internally as PDB format byte-strings (optionally compressed with foldcomp or gzip). bio_datasets automatically handles conversion from this format to the biotite AtomArray format for downstream processing.
 Of course, parsing the PDB format to biotite format involves some overhead (though it's still possible to iterate over ~100 pdb files a second; and we'll automatically load files